-Banks inform SCR the date of their first relation with each firm.
-With this date, we compute the length of relationship (in days) of the first month each loan appears in the dataset.
-The contract date and the days past due variables are also informed by banks for every loan and are used to exclude inconsistencies of dates among data.
-The natural logarithm of the number of days of relationship is used as a control variable.
+Banks report to the SCR the date of their first relation with each firm.
+With this date, we compute the length of relationship (in days) of the first month that each loan appears in the dataset.
+The contract date and the days past due variables are also informed by banks for every loan and are used to exclude date inconsistencies among data.
+The natural logarithm of the number of days of the relationship is used as a control variable.

-2.3.15 Bank Control
+2.3.15 Bank Controllership

 Bank controllership is divided into domestic private, foreign private and governmental.
-We build a dummy variable representing each of these categories.